rune-rs/rune/book/src/foreword.md

 Rune is now in a state where I want people to poke at it.
 Not *too* hard mind you.
 It's still early days.
 The compiler is very much in flux and a miscompilation will definitely cause the wrong closure to be called.
-You know, the one that *doesn't* doesn't perform your security checks 😅.
+You know, the one that *doesn't* perform your security checks 😅.

 But the more poking and prodding people do, the more issues will be found.
 Every solved issue brings Rune one step close to being production ready.
 Every set of